srobo/kitbook/asset-tracking.md

 #### Decommission {#decommission}

 If an asset is broken and unrepairable or if an asset is simply no longer required then it must first be decommissioned and then disposed of.

+Some assets will have specific decommissioning requirements, however in all cases the following must be done:

+ * If the asset is to be sold/given to a third party, remove or obliterate SR logo and any 'property of' messages.

 #### Disposal {#disposal}